Don't Miss Our Favorite Things To Do Near Flagstaff

-Flagstaff Arizona, a drinking town with an outdoor problem, has been a favorite of ours.
-While
+Flagstaff Arizona, a drinking town with an outdoor problem, has been a favorite of ours for years.
+While the town itself has an amazing vibe, culture, food, and nightlife – the surrounding areas are what really make it special.

 You can even hike to the bottom of this mighty canyon but be warned it’s no easy feat.
 Or just hike just part way down to catch some great views.